RouNNdeL/anti-rootkit-lkm/README.md

 Once we have to address of the IDT, we can create a copy just like we did for the syscall table and monitor it for any changes.

+## Module List

+Most rootkit modules, don't only go on the offence, they also need to protect themselves from being found and unloaded.
+The most common way they achieve this is by removing themselves from the module list.
+This not only guarantees that the module cannot be seen by the user calling `lsmod`, but it also cannot be seen by other kernel structures, so the module cannot be unloaded at all.

+Let's try to detect that.
+The kernel uses a doubly linked list to store the list of modules.
+We can get access to that list using the `THIS_MODULE` macro, that returns the `struct module` structure that describes our module.
+It contains a `struct list_head list` entry, that's the module list.
+Granted, we are in the middle, or just before we are loaded, at the end of the list, but thanks to the structure of a doubly linked list, we can access other entries in that list.

+Now we have to assume, that again, we are loaded before any malicious modules.
+We can hook the `do_init_module` and `free_mdoule` functions using `ftrace`, the built-in kernel tracing and hooking engine.
+This allows us to independently keep track of the loaded modules and detect when a module disappears from the real list.

+We can assume the module is malicious when it removes itself from the list, and even forcefully unload it using the `free_module` function.
+It might however leave some kernel structures in a broken state, as the proper way to remove the module would be to call the `delete_module` syscall.
+We could do that with a userspace helper, but this project does not implement that functionality (TODO?).

 # Development